Bookrage001/osc/resources/docs/widgets/maths.md

 Maths do the maths !

 ## Formula

+!!! warning "Deprecated"
+    Since `v0.24.0`, any widget property can be defined using math expressions.
+Formula widget is deprecated and will be removed in a future release.

 Formula evaluates mathematical expressions over other widgets' values each one of these widgets changes.